nunetang/DayPlanner/README.md

 <img src="img.PNG">

 ## Description
-This goal of this assignment was to create a basic browser-based calendar application an employee who works standard business hours to easily plan their activities for the current workday.
+The goal of this assignment was to create a basic browser-based calendar application an employee who works standard business hours to easily plan their activities for the current workday.
 It has the following capabilities:

 * Spans standard business hours (9a to 5p)
 * Time is broken into hour-long blocks